fedtools/adfstoolkit/README.md

 This is the default behaviour of ADFSToolkit and by using this tool, you are enabling this model of attribute release by default.
 You are encouraged to contact federation operators and register your organizations as supporting Research and Scholarship and other entity categories for more benefits.

 # Install and configure ADFSToolkit for the first time
-ADFSToolkit’s Module uses the PowerShell Gallery tool command `Install-Module` to download and install the code.
+ADFSToolkitâ€™s Module uses the PowerShell Gallery tool command `Install-Module` to download and install the code.
 ## Install ADFSToolkit
 Run the following command to install ADFSToolkit
 - Install-Module ADFSToolkit